LostArtefacts/TRX/docs/BUILDING_ON_MACOS.md

 ## Running the game

-For running the game for just debugging, you can directly run the compiled executable and place in its directory the game files, otherwise if you want to create a bundled .app, follow the steps below
+For running the game for just debugging, you can directly run the compiled executable and place in its directory the game files, otherwise if you want to create a bundled `.app`, follow the steps below.

 To prepare the game directory: